 At Griffin Park Primary School reading underpins everything that we do.
 Children are encouraged to read in all aspects of the curriculum and for their own pleasure.
 We encourage adults and children to share this love for reading.
 Parents play a vital role in this when supporting children's reading at home.
-Children's reading ages are assessed by teachers and these were shared with parents in a letter from our Headteacher explaining the importance of reading at home and how children can be supported by parents.
-This had a great impact, with children reading more frequently at home, parents discussing reading more openly with school staff and when children were assessed in the following term the results showed great progress.
-We also shared ideas with parents about commenting in reading diaries.
+Children's reading ages are assessed by teachers and shared with parents to stress the importance of reading at home and how they can support their children.
+We also share ideas with parents about commenting in reading diaries and how they can extend their child's learning.
 Please take a look at the link below.

-When working in groups children will read appropriately challenging texts from our reading schemes in school and also home readers, which are predominantly Oxford Reading Tree and Rigby Star.
+When working in groups children will read appropriately challenging texts from our reading schemes in school and also home readers.

 Due to the demands of the new curriculum we are working on fluency of reading and also developing a deeper understanding of what we have read.
 The children will develop these skills in guided group sessions and also in specific comprehension skills sessions using new resources and training to support this.

 My Favourite Book by Mrs Clayton-Young

 My favourite book in the world is Ballet Shoes by Noel Streatfeild.
 As a child I was mad about ballet, I loved learning how to dance almost as much as I loved to read.
 Ballet Shoes is a book set in the first part of the 20th century.
 It is about 3 orphans and the family they go to live with.
 They all perform on the stage and go to auditions and practices all the time.

 Two years ago my sister bought me a beautifully bound copy of the book, as she remembers me reading it when I was a little girl.
 I keep it in Violet's bedroom, hoping she loves it as much as I did.